 Physiotherapist and Exercise Physiologist

-Phill also has a strong interest in the treatment of workplace related injuries, which often present themselves in the form of back, shoulder and neck pain.
-Phill’s focus is to not only directly treat the injury, but to also work with the patient to develop appropriate workplace strategies and exercises to prevent the reoccurrence of these injuries.
+As well as sports physiotherapy, I have a strong interest in the treatment of workplace related injuries, which often present themselves in the form of back, shoulder and neck pain.
+My focus is to not only directly treat the injury, but to also work with the patient to develop appropriate workplace strategies and exercises to prevent the reoccurrence of these injuries.

 Physiotherapist and Practice Manager

-From a young age Rachel always enjoyed sports, competing at a national level for sprinting, a state level for Basketball and a regional level for netball.
-To stay fit Rachel still enjoys the occasional 10km charity fun run and always finishes with amazing results.
-She also continues to play competitive basketball.
-As an athlete herself Rachel understands the burden of injury at all sporting levels, novice and elite, and the drive for a prompt recovery.
-She believes evaluating running technique and strength can allow for accurate exercise programs and has a focus on physical management which aids her in providing effective long term injury management.
+From a young age, I have always enjoyed sports, competing at a national level for sprinting, a state level for Basketball and a regional level for netball.
+As an athlete myself, I understand the burden of injury at all sporting levels, novice and elite and the drive for a prompt recovery.
+I believe evaluating running techniques and strength allows for accurate exercise programs, with a focus on physical management.
+This aids me in providing effective long-term individualised injury management with my clients.

-In addition to sports Rachel has a strong interest in musculoskeletal physiotherapy and chronic pain rehabilitation.
-She treats muscular and joint problems with a hands on approach, and has a special focus on neck, lower back and knee pain.
-She is also experienced in treating patients suffering from vertigo to reduce symptoms of dizziness, in addition to dry needling treatment.
-Rachel’s passion is to work with patients from all walks of life to reduce and prevent pain.
+In addition to sports, I have a strong interest in musculoskeletal physiotherapy and chronic pain rehabilitation.
+I treat muscular and joint problems with a hands on approach, having a special focus on neck, lower back and knee pain.
+Another special interest of mine is treating patients suffering from vertigo to reduce symptoms of dizziness, in addition to dry needling treatment.
+My passion is to work with patients from all walks of life to reduce and prevent pain.

-Kellie’s hobbies include walking, swimming and snow skiing.
-She also enjoys volunteering at her children’s sporting clubs to offer both coaching and podiatry advice!
+My hobbies include walking, swimming and snow skiing.
+I also enjoy volunteering at her children’s sporting clubs to offer both coaching and podiatry advice.

 Remedial Massage Therapist